You are currently viewing How to Help Your Reluctant Writer Be A Creative Writer

 3- Story Starters and Writing Prompts

-To clarify, I consider a story starter a sentence that STARTS the story for the child while a writing prompt gives an idea that they expand on.
+To clarify, I consider a story starter a sentence that STARTS the story for the child, while a writing prompt gives an idea that they expand on.

-If I wanted to give my daughter a writing prompt, I may give her: “You have won a trip to anywhere in the world.
+If I wanted to give my daughter a writing prompt, I might give her: “You have won a trip to anywhere in the world.
 Tell me where you would go and what you would do there.”

 Some kids do well with story starters while others do better with prompts.
 Experiment to see which one gets your struggling writer writing.